Skip to main content

 5.7.4 Environmental and Safety Issues

-Where the proposal is for development which would require an IPPC or a Waste Licence, the Board will generally request the Environmental Protection Agency (EPA) to make observations within a specified period and it must have regard to any such observations received.
+Where the proposal is for development which would require an IPPC or a Waste Licence, the Commission will generally request the Environmental Protection Agency (EPA) to make observations within a specified period and it must have regard to any such observations received.
 Any observations from the EPA would be made without prejudice to any other functions of the Agency.
 Where a proposal is for development which requires an IPPC or Waste Licence, any public notice of the proposed application must state that fact.
 The provisions of the European Union (EIA) (IPPC) Regulations 2012 and the European Union (EIA) (Waste) Regulations will apply in such cases.

-In cases where the Chemicals Act Regulations apply, the Board will notify the Health and Safety Authority and may seek relevant technical advice on the risk or consequences of a major accident arising from the carrying out of the proposed development.
+In cases where the Chemicals Act Regulations apply, the Commission will notify the Health and Safety Authority and may seek relevant technical advice on the risk or consequences of a major accident arising from the carrying out of the proposed development.
 Where a proposal is for development to which the Chemicals Act Regulations apply, any public notice of the proposed application must state that fact.

 5.7.5 Considering a Grant of Permission

-The Board has the absolute discretion to indicate that it is considering granting permission subject to the submission of revised particulars, plans or drawings.
+The Commission has the absolute discretion to indicate that it is considering granting permission subject to the submission of revised particulars, plans or drawings.
 Such an indication would be given by way of notice to the applicant, planning authority, prescribed bodies and observers to the application and may also involve a public notice.

 Back to Contents